 The Homelessness Reduction Act 2017 means that we have duties to prevent and relieve homelessness.

-It also means that you must take action to prevent you from becoming homeless or to end your homelessness, and that you must co-operate with any efforts we make to help you.
+It also means that you must take action to prevent yourself from becoming homeless or to end your homelessness, and that you must work with us to achieve this.